gramineproject/graphene/Documentation/perf-practices.rst

 Parsing the manifest can be another source of overhead.
 If you have a really long manifest (several MBs in size), parsing such a manifest may significantly deteriorate start-up performance.
-This is rarely a case, but please keep manifests as small as possible.
+This is rarely a case, but keep manifests as small as possible.
+Note that this overhead is due to our sub-optimal parser.
+Once Graphene moves to a better manifest parser, this won't be an issue.

 Finally, recall that by default Graphene doesn't propagate environment variables into the SGX enclave.
 Thus, environment variables like ``OMP_NUM_THREADS`` and